SpeakDanish

 Personal pronoun table

-Personal (I - me, he - him, she - her)
+Personal pronouns (I - me, he - him, she - her)

-Possessive (mine, yours, ours)
+Possessive pronouns (mine, yours, ours)

-The reflexive pronoun (myself, himself, itself, ...)
+Reflexive pronouns (myself, himself, itself, ...)

-Der vs. Det (there, that/it)
+Der vs. det (there, that/it)

-Interrogative (who, what, why, ...)
+Interrogative pronouns (who, what, why, ...)

-Relative (The man who gave...)
+Relative pronouns (The man

-Demonstrative (this, that, these, those)
+Demonstrative pronouns (this, that, these, those)

-Indefinite pronouns (mixed)
+Indefinite pronouns

 Much, many (meget, mange)